 Incorporating DevOps Testing into the SDLC is not just a fancy statement; on the coding desk, this translates into regular and close communication between various teams, as their roles often overlap or are inter-dependent.
 For instance, engineers working on development can get an idea of the product expectations from the initial stage, as compared to when it is ready for delivery.
 This helps them incorporate suggestions and possible pain points while coding, thus directly impacting the quality of the product.

 4) Consistent Test Results:

 In DevOps, similar tests will have to be run many times over, especially when there is a demand for a number of updates; for example, in a multiplayer video game.

 Manually performing these tests will be cumbersome, time-consuming, and hence prone to human error and fatigue.

-Automating these tests will speed up the process but with proper frameworks, provide consistent results, even for a wide variety of test cases.
+Whereas, DevOps Test Automation will speed up the process but with proper frameworks, provide consistent results, even for a wide variety of test cases.
 This is the most important reason why DevOps and Test Automation go hand-in-hand.

 In conclusion, to leverage the complete benefits of DevOps methodology, Test Automation is a must-have.
 Though it is a Hobson’s choice, the additional benefits actually optimize the process to deliver best results.

 Aspire’s framework for Test Automation, AFTA 3.0 has been an enabler for many Enterprise DevOps teams across the globe with their continuous testing process.
-Click below to schedule a demo of Aspire’s AI and ML-powered Selenium-based Test Automation Framework, AFTA 3.0 for multi-layer testing.
+Click below to schedule a demo of Aspire’s AI and ML-powered Selenium-based DevOps Test Automation Framework, AFTA 3.0 for multi-layer testing.

 Follow us on Aspire Systems Testing to get detailed insights and updates about Testing!